Actindo-AG/Documentation/Core1Platform/UsingDocumentation/04_GeneralUITerminology.md

  **Side bar**

-A side bar is a bar that is displayed on one side of current view in the workspace.
+A sidebar is a bar that is displayed on one side of current view in the workspace.
 It may contain different content.
-In contrast to a side menu, the side bar does not contain a menu.
+In contrast to a side menu, the sidebar does not contain a menu.

 **Toolbar**